shakyav/openshift-intern-workshop/README.md

 oc new-project <YOUR_NAME>-intern-workshop
 ```

-OpenShift/Kubernetes use JSON and YAML format to describe the deployment artifacts.
-You can find all the artifacts in YAML format in `openshift/` directory
+OpenShift/Kubernetes uses JSON and YAML format to describe the deployment artifacts.
+You can find all the manifests in YAML format in `openshift/` directory

-To deploy whole application, you can pass a directory to oc **apply** command:
+To deploy the whole application, you can pass a directory to the oc **apply** command:

 ```
 oc apply -f openshift/
 ```

-Go to OpenShift Console and you should see a **build** running.
+Go to the OpenShift Console and you should see a **build** running.
 Wait for the build to finish and for the deployment to proceed.
 Then try to access the **route** URL.
 You can get the URL under `HOST/PORT` by:

 ```
 $ oc get route